Microsoft Tunnel for Microsoft Intune

 - D – Public facing IP or FQDN of the Microsoft Tunnel, which can represent a load balancer.

-- E – Mobile Device Management (MDM) enrolled device.
+- E – Mobile Device Management (MDM) enrolled device or an unenrolled mobile device using Tunnel for Mobile Application Management.

 - F – Firewall